Volunteering in Ireland

 - Evidence of medical/travel insurance for you

-It is also crucial to note that if you have previously been refused a visa or if you have been deported from/instructed to leave any country, you must provide the relevant documentation from the authorities of that country.
+It is also crucial to note that if you have previously been refused a visa or if you have been deported from/instructed to leave any country, you must provide the relevant documentation from the immigration authorities of that country.

 Do I need to apply for an entry visa as well as preclearance?

-Since the ‘Volunteer visa’ is actually only a form of preclearance, it is still necessary for non-EU/EEA nationals from visa required countries to apply for an entry visa in addition to preclearance.
+Since the ‘Volunteer visa’ is actually only a form of visa preclearance, it is still necessary for non-EU/EEA nationals from visa required countries to apply for an entry visa in addition to preclearance.

 If you live in China, Nigeria, India or Pakistan, you must submit your entry visa application at the same time as submitting your preclearance application.

-If you do not live in any of the above countries, you must submit your preclearance application prior to your entry visa application and must wait until your preclearance has been accepted before applying for an entry visa.
+If you do not live in any of the above countries, you must submit your preclearance application prior to your entry visa application and must wait until your last preclearance letter has been accepted before applying for an entry visa.